 The highest common factor (HCF) and the lowest common multiple (LCM) are related concepts.
 The product of two numbers is equal to the product of their HCF and LCM.
 That is:

 Understanding this relationship can help you find the LCM if you know the HCF, or vice versa.
-For example, if you know that the HCF of 48 and 36 is 12, you can find their LCM using the formula:
+Here's one way to look at it: if you know that the HCF of 48 and 36 is 12, you can find their LCM using the formula:

 By mastering these tips and practicing regularly, you can become proficient in finding the HCF and applying it to various mathematical and real-world problems.